ucsb-cs32/s21/_lab/lab02.md

 There are various ways to tackle this problem.
 To start, make sure you understand the problem.
 Given county level data, we want to average all the county data for a given state together and then be able to query the maximums and minimums of any of the data fields.

-There are some clear cut tasks, but the order and exact implmentation is somewhat up to you.
+There are some clear cut tasks, but the order and exact implmentation is somewhat up to you, with the exception of the <b>dataAQ class</b>, for which you *must* implement the specified functions for use in testing.

 In general, to solve this problem, we must aggregate county data into states.
 This means having an implmentation to collect all the counties for a given state <b>and</b> combine the county's demographic data to state level data.
 For this assignment, to combine the data, we will be averaging any county data in our data set for its associated state.

 Recall that when we think about a problem, one of the first tasks is to consider the 'data' associated with that problem (and then closely related, to consider what are the data structures we can use to build up necessary data relationships).
 There are multiple valid solutions here, but for this lab we do expect to see solutions to the following general tasks.
 You can tackle them in whatever order makes sense to you, but we will be looking for these aspects in your solution.

+Regardless of exactly how you solve the following tasks, you must support the specified queries as a part of the dataAQ class.
+Makesure you understand exactly how your solution will be tested before you dive in too deep.

 Do create a new github repo for this weeks lab.
 We will be looking at your code via git hub.